nutanix/calm-dsl/docs/06-Accounts/README.md

 - Use `client_id` for defining application/client id.
 - Use `client_key` to define client key/secret.
 - Use `cloud` to define cloud environment.
+- Use `subscriptions` to define subcriptions.
+- Use `default_subscription` to define default_subscription.

+Note:
+- `subscriptions`, `default_subscription` parameter are only allowed for update of gcp accounts.

 </br>